• Skip to primary navigation

 Chile is located on a tectonic plate boundary and a subduction zone called the Peru-Chile trench.
 A subduction zone is where the ocean crust slides under the continental margin which causes compressional deformation (mountain building), earthquakes and volcanoes.

-See also What countries are allies with South Africa?
+See also What is produced in Africa?

 Where in the world are earthquakes most likely to happen?